Zamora, Michoacán

 Ario de Santa Mónica).
 The municipality's population is around 186,102, which makes it the second most populous urban area in the state.

 The city of Zamora is an important economic center in the state and the most significant population center between the cities of Morelia and Guadalajara.
 The city is located on the Tarascan Plateau in the northwestern part of the state, at an elevation of 1,567 m (5,141 ft) above sea level.
 Zamora is surrounded by the fertile Tziróndaro Valley which is an important agricultural area that exports large amounts of produce to the United States.

 Toponymy

 The city was named after the Spanish city of Zamora because the first European settlers to the area were predominantly from the Spanish province of Castilla y León.
 Zamora is of Iberian origins that can be traced to the Latin "Civitas Murata" meaning "The Walled City" because it is surrounded by high hills.
-In 1953, the city officially added "de Hidalgo" to honor Miguel Hidalgo y Costilla that declared the village a city during the movement to independence in Mexico.
+In 1953, the city officially added "de Hidalgo" to honor Miguel Hidalgo y Costilla who declared the village a city during the movement to independence in Mexico.